Hallucinogen Addiction: Types, Signs, Causes, Effects, Treatment, and Prevention

 - Keep the person under observation.
 Ensure they do not harm themselves or others.

-Medical treatment for hallucinogen overdose include:
+Medical treatment for hallucinogen overdose includes:

-- Stabilization of Vital Signs: Medical professionals will monitor and stabilize the individual’s heart rate, blood pressure, and temperature.
+- Stabilization of Vital Signs: Medical professionals monitor and stabilize the individual’s heart rate, blood pressure, and temperature.

 - Psychiatric Care: Once the immediate physical symptoms are managed, psychiatric evaluation and care are necessary to address any lingering psychological effects and prevent future episodes.